koalazak/geolang-express/README.md

-# geo-middleware
+# geolang-express

-A simple geolocation middleware for Express.js
+A simple geolocation middleware for Express.js to set site lang by client IP.